| Title: | Tools for Simulation Studies in Parallel |

 same seed (or generated data from this seed).

-is a named list
+is a named list of

-s which produce output (cat(..)
+functions which produce output (cat(..))

-containing information about the sub-job which subjob()
+containing information about the sub-job which subjob() has

 just finished.
 Note that components "gfile"

-(“global file”) and "fileEach"
+(“global file”) and "fileEach" each direct the

 monitoring output to files.

-returns a vector of length five if keepSeed
+returns a vector of length five if keepSeed is true

-, otherwise (also by default), of
+and seed is not NA, otherwise (also by default), of

 length four.
 The first four components contain the

-return value of doCallWE()
+return value of doCallWE().
+If keepSeed is

 true, the fifth component contains .Random.seed

-before the call of doCallWE()
+before the call of doCallWE() (for reproducibility).

 Marius Hofert and Martin Maechler.